 Besides GLP-1 receptor agonists, other classes of diabetes medications include biguanides, sulfonylureas, DPP-4 inhibitors, and insulin therapy.

 - Sulfonylureas: Glipizide, glyburide, and glimepiride.
-These medications work by promoting insulin release from the pancreatic beta cells.
+These medications work by supporting insulin release from the pancreatic beta cells.

-- DPP-4 inhibitors: Also known as gliptins, work by increasing incretin levels which inhibit glucagon release, increase insulin secretion, and decrease gastric emptying.
+- DPP-4 inhibitors: Also known as gliptins, work by increasing incretin levels which may help manage glucagon release, support insulin secretion, and manage gastric emptying.
 DPP-4 inhibitors with FDA approval include sitagliptin, saxagliptin, linagliptin, and alogliptin.

 Insulin is an essential hormone that helps turn food into energy and manages blood sugar levels.
 It comes in many forms, including short-acting (regular), rapid-acting (lispro, aspart), intermediate-acting (NPH), long-acting (glargine, detemir), and ultra-long-acting (degludec).